Things to see and do in Helsinki with kids

 Heureka, the Finnish Science Centre

-Heureka, The Finnish Science Centre is a hands-on exhibition and action centre, perfect for older children.
-It features astronomical movies and science programs at the Vattenfall Planetarium and is next to the Tikkurila train station in Vantaa.
+Heureka is a hands-on exhibition and activity centre, well suited to older children.
+It features astronomy films and science programs at the Vattenfall Planetarium, and it sits next to Tikkurila railway station in Vantaa.

 The Museum of Natural History

-The Finnish Museum of Natural History’s exhibitions showcase the diversity of nature with five permanent exhibits: Finnish Nature, World Nature, The History of Life, The Story of the Bones, and Change in the Air.
+The Finnish Museum of Natural History’s exhibitions show the diversity of nature across several permanent displays, including Finnish Nature, World Nature, The History of Life, The Story of the Bones, and Change in the Air.

 Children's Town

-Near the Senate Square, in the oldest house in Helsinki (built in 1757), is the Children's Town, part of the Helsinki City Museum.
-It's a free exhibition specifically for kids to experience and learn about Helsinki’s history.
+Near the Senate Square, in one of the oldest houses in Helsinki (built in 1757), is the Children's Town, part of the Helsinki City Museum.
+It's a free exhibition made specifically for children to experience and learn about Helsinki's history.

 Sea Life Helsinki

-Sea Life takes you on a voyage from tropical oceans to the Arctic Sea, featuring many species whose environments are threatened by pollution.
-The exhibitions present fascinating underwater worlds, home to crabs, starfish, sharks, and rays.
+Sea Life takes you from tropical oceans to the Arctic Sea, with many species whose environments are under pressure from pollution.
+The exhibits present underwater worlds that are home to crabs, starfish, sharks, and rays.
+It is located within the Linnanmäki park grounds and open year-round.

 Serena Water Park

-Serena Water Park features terraced pools, massaging whirlpools, waterslides, and a unique sauna section carved from the bedrock.
-Highlights include the Black Hole pipe slide, rapids, a "Salt Sea," and a ski slope.
+Serena Water Park has terraced pools, whirlpools, waterslides, and a sauna section carved from the bedrock.
+Highlights include the Black Hole pipe slide, rapids, a "Salt Sea", and, in winter, a ski slope.

 Flamingo Spa & Pool

-Conveniently located near both the airport and the city, Flamingo Spa & pool complex is great for kids and a good place to spend a few hours between flights.
-It’s a local hangout and can be busy on rainy days.
+Conveniently placed near both the airport and the city, the Flamingo Spa & pool complex is good for children and a useful place to spend a few hours between flights.
+It's a local favourite and can be busy on rainy days.

 Tropicario - tropical animal house